papakofifog/zipiChat/zipiApi/README.md

 # ZipiChat Api

-# This api will handle all user request sent by the zipi chat app.
+#This api will handle all user request sent by the zipi chat app.

-# This is the first chap app i am creating so fingers crossed
+#This is the first chat app i am creating so fingers crossed

-#Technology Used.
+# Technology Used.

 #Node JS for the API